Law Related Education Resources

 - Center for Civic Education

 For questions about Constitution Day, contact Carey Shoufler at (208) 334-4500.

-The Turning 18 in Idaho publication helps young people understand their rights and responsibilities as they reach the age of majority.
-You can download a PDF of the publication as well as a lesson plan to accompany the publication.
-Currently, we do not have hard copies of the publication for distribution.
+18 in Idaho helps young people understand their rights and responsibilities as they reach the age of majority.
+You can Order the Publication in hardcopy or View the Web Version online.
+Contact Carey Shoufler with any questions.